RBC debit card

 Types of RBC debit cards

-There are two main types of RBC debit cards to choose from depending on whether you want to shop in-store or online.
+There are two main types of RBC debit cards to choose from, depending on whether you want to shop in-store only or online too.

 • The RBC Client Card.
-This is the default debit card that will let you shop with retailers in-store.
+This is the default debit card that lets you shop with retailers in-store.
 It has no added benefits other than allowing you to make quick tap and mobile wallet payments.

 • The RBC Visa Debit card.
-This is an add-on RBC debit card that you can sign up for separately from the RBC Client Card.
+This is a virtual add-on RBC debit card that you can sign up for separately from the RBC Client Card.
 It lets you shop online with a card number, expiry date and CVV (just like a credit card).
+Shop in-store by adding the virtual card to your mobile wallet.

 RBC debit card basics

 • Fast payments.
-Tap your RBC Client Card to pay for purchases quickly in-store with any merchant that’s equipped with Interac Flash-enabled terminals.
+Tap your RBC Client Card to pay for purchases quickly in-store with any merchant set up to receive Interac Contactless Payments.

 • Make purchases in the US.
-Use your RBC Client Card to make purchases with retailers across the USA (though you may need to pay a fee for cross-border transactions).
+Use your RBC Client Card to make purchases with retailers across the US (although you may need to pay a fee for cross-border transactions).

 • Link to your mobile wallet.
 Connect your RBC Client Card to your mobile wallet to pay in-store by swiping your mobile phone at checkout.

 • Online shopping.
-Sign up for a second RBC Visa Debit to make purchases exclusively online (you won’t be able to use this card to make purchases in-store).
+Sign up for a RBC Visa Debit to make purchases online (you won’t be able to use the RBC Virtual Visa Debit card to make purchases in-store unless you add it to your mobile wallet).

 How to make purchases online with an RBC debit card

 You’ll have to apply for an RBC Visa Debit separately from your RBC Client Card to make purchases online.
-Once you’ve got your RBC Visa Debit, you’ll just need to input your details as you would with a credit card.
-This includes providing your full name, card number and card details such as your RBC debit card expiry date and RBC debit card CVV.
+Once you have your RBC Visa Debit, simply input your details as you would with a credit card.
+This includes providing your full name, card number and card details, such as your RBC debit card expiry date and RBC debit card CVV.

 Where to find the RBC debit card CVV

-You can find the 3-digit CVV (also referred to as a security code, CVV2, CVC2 or CID) written on the back of your RBC debit card beside the signature box.
+You can find the three-digit CVV (also referred to as a security code, CVV2, CVC2 or CID) written on the back of your RBC debit card beside the signature box.

 Example of where to find the RBC debit card CVV